Official: Trafigura

 Profile

-Weir's dual role — as head of a major commodity trader and as the effective controller of corridor logistics infrastructure — creates inherent conflicts of interest that our monitoring tracks.
-Whether Trafigura-traded minerals receive preferential freight terms compared to competitors' cargo is a critical accountability question.
+Trafigura's dual role — as a major commodity trader and as a co-sponsor of corridor logistics infrastructure — creates potential conflicts of interest that our monitoring tracks.
+Whether Trafigura-traded minerals receive preferential freight terms compared to competitors' cargo is an accountability question that should be tested against concession documents, LAR operating rules, and shipment evidence.
 Weir has stated that LAR operates independently of Trafigura's trading division, but the governance mechanisms ensuring this separation require independent scrutiny.

 Trafigura's corporate history includes the Probo Koala toxic waste dumping in Côte d'Ivoire and various corruption allegations across jurisdictions.
 As the flagbearer for "responsible Western alternative" infrastructure, Trafigura's actual ESG performance is central to the credibility of the entire corridor narrative.